johaneswisa/proyek-funcpro/README.md

 Calculus Operations:

-- deriv(f, point) — numeric derivative using central difference
+- deriv(f, point): numeric derivative using central difference
-- integral(f, a, b) — numeric definite integral using composite Simpson’s Rule
+- integral(f, a, b): numeric definite integral using composite Simpson’s Rule

 Variable:
 - x can be used in expressions of functions for calculus operations.

-# How It Works (High-Level):
+# How It Works (High-Level): ⚙️

 1. Abstract Syntax Tree (AST)